mich-lee/holotorch/README.md

 ![HoloFork Logo](/HoloforkLogo.png "HoloFork Logo")
 ----------
 This is a fork of the [Holotorch repo](https://github.com/facebookresearch/holotorch).
-This repo was forked from the mid-2022 release of Holotorch (Commit cf1a80b3172684520b266cf03f9ba0163b5c1826).
+This repo was forked from the mid-2022 commit of Holotorch (Commit cf1a80b3172684520b266cf03f9ba0163b5c1826).
 It contains various additions and bugfixes.